GordonRamsay-689/Multi-Query/README.md

 This is a simple script that lets you search Google and query Gemini directly in terminal, neatly displaying the results.
 You can query several models/engines at once, responses being printed as they are received.

 Persistent chat has now been added, as well as an input function that allows for multi-line queries and pasted content (if no more than three newline chars **in sequence** inside the pasted content).
-Different terminals handle pasting a bit differently, and some seem to cap the pasted content at about 4000 characters.

-**Disclaimer:** Google search is very spotty.
+**Disclaimers:**
+- Google Search will often fail to return responses.
 I will look into porting parts of the API as it is unreliable at the moment.
+- Different terminals handle pasting a bit differently, and some seem to cap the pasted content at about 4000 characters.

 ### Prerequisites
 - Python 3.12.3 (tested on macOS.
 Linux compatibility is unconfirmed)